Albion Academy, Salford, M6 6QT

 PLAY JUST FOR FUN, OR COMPETE AGAINST SOME OF THE BEST TEAMS IN THE WORLD

-We have three teams of different skill levels so whether or not you want to put some skates on recreationally or if you want to challenge yourself to your limits against some of the best teams in the world, we have regular games for you.
+We have four teams of different skill levels so whether or not you want to put some skates on recreationally or if you want to challenge yourself to your limits against some of the best teams in the world, we have regular games for you.

-AN ALL INCLUSIVE, FRIENDLY ATMOSPHERE FOR EVERYBODY
+AN INCLUSIVE, FRIENDLY ATMOSPHERE FOR EVERYBODY

 We strongly believe that sport should be open and inclusive for everybody, so if you want take part in an amazing, welcoming family that is accepting and available to all, roller derby is the sport for you!

-ENTIRELY SKATER RUN AND SKATER OWNED
+ENTIRELY RUN AND OWNED BY VOLUNTEERS

 So... what is roller derby?